Streamwell

 • AAC or OPUS audio

-• Keyframe interval of 1 or 2 seconds (above 4 seconds will cause playback issues)
+• Keyframe interval of 1 or 2 seconds (higher intervals will cause playback issues and delays in starting playback)

 • No B-Frames (use of B-Frames will cause playback issues)